By Steve Beauregard

 Please keep in mind that you cannot bring in your own drinks to the Go Pool.
 Oddly, and in a gesture that brings no good will to the Flamingo or its Caesars Entertainment overlords, to the Flamingo “outside drinks” include drinks you purchased at…the Flamingo.

 In other words, that happy-hour two-for-one margarita special you purchased at Carlos N’ Charlie’s just steps away from the Go Pool, or that beer you got while losing money at the blackjack table inside, cannot be taken into the pool area.
-These greedy SOBs are practically forcing you to buy one of their $16 drinks.
-Thank you for the nice touch, Caesars Entertainment.
+The suits at Caesars Entertainment should thank you for being a good customer, but instead they punish you by making you discard your drink so that you’ll be forced to buy one of their over-priced cocktails inside the pool area.

 In case you have any money left over, there are also some table games a few feet away from the bar area.
 Whether or not they are open is hit and miss, but I’ve seen both craps and blackjack games operating there, which is sort of fun to play when you’re wet.

-The Go Pool hours of operation are from 8 a.m. to 7 p.m.
+The Go Pool hours of operation are from 9 AM to 5 PM, seven days a week during season.

 Rates vary depending on whether it’s a cabana or covered day bed.
-Some include cabanas include one bottle of liquor, three mixers, iced towels, a fruit platter, and amenities such as a 42 inch TV, mini-refrigerator, bottled water, and more.
+Some cabana packages include one bottle of liquor, three mixers, iced towels, a fruit platter, and amenities such as a 42 inch TV, mini-refrigerator, bottled water, and more.

 Beach Club Pool